denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 generated zoo-text points to the conclusion of the chapter, containing an argument against the "systems" definition of information.
 In what Shannon calls a "strange feature" of his communication theory, information is understood as the amount of "freedom" or entropy in the system.
-By contrast, I want to insist on an agency-based model of information processing, in which texts mean things *for* free and conscious beings.
+By contrast, I want to argue for an agency-based model of information processing, in which texts mean things *for* free and conscious beings.

 ### Chapter 5: Recursive Encounters with Oneself